Article 32 of the EU GDPR (General Data Protection Regulation) requires organizations to implement technical measures to ensure data security.

 Specifically, it highlights the need for “a process for regularly testing, assessing and evaluating the effectiveness of technical and organisational measures for ensuring the security of the processing.”

-Penetration testing is essentially a controlled form of hacking in which a professional tester, working on behalf of an organization, uses the same techniques as a criminal hacker to search for vulnerabilities in the company’s networks or applications.
+One of the most crucial parts of this is penetration testing.
+This is essentially a controlled form of hacking in which a professional tester, working on behalf of an organization, uses the same techniques as a criminal hacker to search for vulnerabilities in the company’s networks or applications.

 It also demonstrates that your organization takes security seriously, which will strengthen your stakeholders’ trust and mitigate any regulatory action from supervisory authorities in the event of a breach.

 You can find out more by reading Penetration testing and the GDPR.

 This free download goes into further detail about how testing works and the GDPR’s requirements.

 It also explains how you can fit your testing needs around your security and budgetary requirements, and provides advice on how you can get started – including an example of a GDPR testing regime.

 A version of this blog was originally published on 15 May 2018.